nixworks/public/news/2012/04/17/README.md

 ##### Palestinian inmates held in Israeli jails
 ### [Palestinian inmates held in Israeli jails from Hamas, Islamic Jihad, the PFLP and the DFLP go on hunger strike on the Palestinian "Prisoners' Day".
 Thousands of people rally in towns and cities in both the West Bank and the Gaza Strip in support of their action, waving Palestinian flags and displaying photos of imprisoned relatives. ](/news/2012/04/17/palestinian-inmates-held-in-israeli-jails-from-hamas-islamic-jihad-the-pflp-and-the-dflp-go-on-hunger-strike-on-the-palestinian-prisoners.md)
-_Context: West Bank, hunger strike, Palestinian inmates held in Israeli jails, DFLP, Hamas, PFLP, Hamas, Gaza Strip_
+_Context: Gaza Strip, Hamas, PFLP, West Bank, hunger strike, Palestinian inmates held in Israeli jails, Hamas, DFLP_

 ##### Hezbollah
 ### [Hezbollah leader Hassan Nasrallah announces that Hezbollah are willing to mediate between the Syrian government and the opposition, in his first interview with the West in six years, in the first episode of a new interview show "The World Tomorrow", hosted by Julian Assange. ](/news/2012/04/17/hezbollah-leader-hassan-nasrallah-announces-that-hezbollah-are-willing-to-mediate-between-the-syrian-government-and-the-opposition-in-his-f.md)